>> Quick Navigation

 ◂ Shake or bump.
 When the external hard disk is used, the internal head assembly and the platter spin at high speeds, and the disk is readily scratched if an external force strikes it.

 ◂ Wear and tear.
 Hard disks have a lifespan and will wear out over time; in general, the lifespan of a mechanical hard disk will not surpass ten years.

 ◂ Virus invasion.
 For example, a boot sector virus infects a floppy disk's boot sector or a hard disk's master boot record (MBR).
 The boot sector virus may encrypt the boot sector, making removal difficult.
-And also makes it difficult to recover MBR partition table.
+And also makes it challenging to recover MBR partition table.

 ◂ Bad sectors.
 Bad sectors are areas where data cannot be written on the computer hard drive.
-Due to improper read and write operations, such as forcibly switching the machine on and off, software running incorrectly, etc., it is possible to cause logical bad sectors.
+Due to improper read and write operations, such as forcibly switching the machine on and off, software running incorrectly, etc., it is possible to cause bad logical sectors.

 Then how can users find if their hard drives are on the edge of corruption?
 Here are some common symptoms.